GLOMICON/intercomparison/README.md

 AWI, MBARI, NOAA, NOC, UDalhousie, Station Biologique Roscoff

 ## About this repository
-In this reporitory, we will share the outputs of the intercomparison project.
+In this reporitory, we will share the outputs of the intercomparison project and guidance for (meta)data management and sharing.

 The best way to engage with this project is via its [Issue tracker](https://github.com/GLOMICON/intercomparison/issues).